-Pride Month has been ongoing for years now, though it's been steadily growing in popularity and size as ever more people feel safe and comfortable coming out and expressing their identities — which, of course, happens in tandem with increasing societal support of the LGBTQ community.
+Pride Month has been ongoing for years now, though it's been steadily growing in popularity and size as ever more people feel safe and comfortable coming out and expressing their identities — which, of course, happens in tandem with increasing societal support of the LGBTQ+ community.
 Today, the events held during Pride Month attract millions around the world.

-Again, the commemorative month got its start to honor the 1969 Stonewall riots in Manhattan's Greenwich Village, which were a tipping point for the Gay Liberation Movement in the United States.
+The commemorative month got its start to honor the 1969 Stonewall riots in Manhattan's Greenwich Village, which were a tipping point for the Gay Liberation Movement in the United States.

-"The purpose of the commemorative month is to recognize the impact that lesbian, gay, bisexual and transgender individuals have had on history locally, nationally, and internationally," according to the Liberty of Congress.
+"The purpose of the commemorative month is to recognize the impact that lesbian, gay, bisexual and transgender individuals have had on history locally, nationally and internationally," according to the Liberty of Congress.

 Activities during Pride Month vary around the world.
 But most cities host vivacious parades and a series of events such as campaigns, picnics, parties, workshops, symposia and concerts.
-There are also memorials held for members of the LGBTQ+ community who have been lost to hate crimes and/or HIV and AIDs.
+There are also memorials held for members of the LGBTQ+ community who have been lost to hate crimes or HIV and AIDs.

 To find out more about Pride parades and activities, check out this Pride calendar that tracks Pride events across the country.
 You can also simply reach out to your local LGBTQ+ center (if you have one) and ask them what's on their Pride agenda.

+This means celebrating Pride Month in a way that uplifts and supports LGBTQ+ employees is especially important.
 There are tons of ways to celebrate Pride Month at the office, whether you work for a startup or in a corporate office — and whether or not you're part of the human resources team or another group in charge of coordinating such celebrations.

 Wear your pride on your outfit to work.
 Wear a T-shirt, a hat, a bracelet, etc. to send a message to everyone in your office that you stand with the LGBTQ+ community.
 You can seek out Pride merchandise from places like the Human Rights Campaign and through a bunch of Etsy sellers like Brave New World Designs, for example.